Caltinor/Project-MMO-2.0/wiki/configuration/scripting.md

 Long repetitive lines over the length of a file are both tedious and an eyesore.
 To help with that, there are some special formatting tools you can use to make your life easier.

 ## Comments
-any text on the same line and after `//` will be ignored by the script.
+Any text on the same line and after `//` will be ignored by the script.
 You can use this to document your scripts.

 ## WITH statement
 By starting a line with `WITH ` the nodes that follow will be used with every line after until you define another WITH.
 For example, if we wanted to write out how much xp breaking blocks should be, we can do the following